SSeibel20/BMMB_852/HW9/HW9.md

-# Homework 8: Making a BAM file
+# Homework 9: Filtering a BAM File
 *Samantha Seibel October 27th, 2024*

 *Using code from HWs 8*